jariarkko/arch-model-t/principlesreduxredux.md

 e.g., the messaging relay function.

 Thomson {{I-D.thomson-tmi}} discusses the role of intermediaries.
-We prefer to use the term services to underline all types of services can have issues -- including the simple case of an end-user contacting a server for some information.
+We prefer to use the term services to underline how all types of services can have issues -- including the simple case of an end-user contacting a server for some information.